DakuwoN/RPS/README.md

 ### Continued development

 After being introduced to Python, this was my second project, it was a major leap and challenge for me, but it really was worth it in the end.
-I enjoy Object Orientated Programming, it made me think hard about the solutions.
+I enjoy Object Orientated Programming.

 ## Author